 If you are using GeoServer’s built in Jetty web server:

 $ tar -xzvf \ geomesa-lambda_2.11-$VERSION/dist/geoserver/geomesa-lambda-gs-plugin_2.11-$VERSION-install.tar.gz \ -C /path/to/geoserver/webapps/geoserver/WEB-INF/lib/

 There are additional JARs for Accumulo, Zookeeper, Hadoop, Thrift and Kafka that you will need to copy to GeoServer’s

 WEB-INF/lib directory.
 The versions required will be specific to your installation.
 For example, GeoMesa only

-requires Hadoop 2.2 or better, but if you are using Hadoop 2.5.0 you should use the JARs
+requires Hadoop 2.6 or later, but if you are using Hadoop 2.5.0 you should use the JARs

 that match the version of Hadoop you are running.

 install-kafka.sh) which will install these dependencies to a target directory